Samantha Morton: Hiatus and return to film (2010–2014)

-Roles in television (2015–present)
+Roles in television (since 2015)

 In 2015, Morton starred as a mother in the First World War context in Cider with Rosie, a made-for-television adaptation of the book of the same name by Laurie Lee, and took on the role of an insurance investigator charged with recovering stolen diamonds in the European limited television series The Last Panthers, inspired by the notorious Balkan jewel thieves the Pink Panthers.
 Morton found her character to be a "very truthful, [...] strong woman" and described her as a "female Bond".
 Genevieve Valentine, for The AV Club, wrote: "Morton might at first seem a tough sell as someone so hard-boiled, but the taciturn, untouchable edifice she presents is leaking just enough poison at the edges that we look forward to watching her strike—the sort of character a six-hour miniseries was made for".

 Morton appeared in Fantastic Beasts and Where to Find Them (2016), a spin-off from the Harry Potter film series, with a screenplay by J. K. Rowling.
 In the film, she portrayed Mary Lou Barebone, the leader of an extremist group whose goals include exposing and killing wizards and witches.
 Fantastic Beasts grossed US$814 million at the international box office, becoming Morton's most successful and widely seen film.

 She filmed the three-part television crime drama Rillington Place (also 2016), based on the case of serial killer John Christie, who murdered several women in London during 1940s and early 1950s.
 Morton was cast opposite Tim Roth as Christie's wife, Ethel.
 Intrigued by their relationship, Morton felt the depiction of the "psychological aspect of love" in the story "really developed [her] acting chops" but considered as a challenge "to play someone so submissive" as Ethel.
 The miniseries premiered in BBC One and was favourably received by critics.
 The Guardian found Morton to be "strong" in her "difficult role", and The Independent remarked that she "gave a fine, nuanced performance" as "a woman trapped under her husband's spell".

 Beginning in 2017, Morton has starred in the Hulu period drama series Harlots.
 She portrays Margaret Wells, the madam of a low-class brothel who seeks to improve her fortunes.
 The response from critics and audiences has been highly positive.
 The Telegraph found her to be the "standout performer", and The Atlantic noted: "While the role doesn't give Morton the same room to flex her acting muscles as, say, Woody Allen's Sweet and Lowdown, she gives depth and moral conflict to a character who could easily be a pantomime dame in the wrong hands".